HibiscusMC/HMCCosmetics/.github/CONTRIBUTING.md

 # Contributing

 If you wish to contribute to the HMCCosmetics codebase, feel free to fork the repository and [submit a pull request](https://github.com/HibiscusMC/HMCCosmetics/compare).
-> **Note** Contributions to the HMCCosmetics codebase should remain consistent with current coding style.
-You should avoid messy or confusing code.
-Remember to keep your code clean, documented and understandable.
+> **Note** Contributions to the HMCCosmetics codebase should remain consistent with current code style.
+Remember to keep your code clean, documented and understandable, and to avoid messy or confusing code.

 ## Setup